zhiming99/rpc-frmwrk/ridl/README.md

         -O:     To specify the path for the output files. 'output' is the default path if not specified

-        -p:     To generate Python skelton files
+        -p:     To generate Python skeleton files.

-        -j:     To generate Java skelton files
+        -j:     To generate Java skeleton files.

+        -J:     To generate the JavaScript skelton files (client only). '-f' or '-b' options are not supported when this option is specified.

+        --odesc_url=<url>
+                To specify the url where to find the object desription file for the JS client.
+The url must not include the name of the object description file.
+And it is a mandatory option for JS skelton generator.

-        -f:     To generate skelton files with 'rpcfs' support.
+        -f:     To generate skeleton files with 'rpcfs' support.
 C++ or Python currently.

         -P:     To specify the prefix for the target java package.
 The java package name would be
                 <prefix>.<appname>, Java only.